Our regional digital programmes

 Collaborative teams will be able to access data from across our health and care organisations, in a governed and regionally accredited secure environment, to answer specific questions relevant to our region.

-TREE will comply with national protocols and the five ‘safes’ around the use of data.
+SDE will comply with national protocols and the five ‘safes’ around the use of data.
 These are:

 - Safe projects